dingodb/.github/profile/README.md

 **2. Convenient Access**

 There is no need for scientific internet access or complex network configuration.
-Simply deploy the dingo-hfmirror service and use it as the proxy address to easily complete the download.
+Simply deploy the DingoSpeed service and use it as the proxy address to easily complete the download.

 **3. Traffic Reduction and Load Alleviation**